mjbradvica/MediatorBuddy/README.md

 Similar to how RazorPages works, you would pass a callback that maps your response object to your view model.

-> ViewResponses needs two generics because it has to know what types are you are going from and to.
+> ViewResponses require two generics.
+C# is unable to implicitly translate more than one generic type.

-A request that does not return a view model would look like the following.
-Assuming your view model was also your request object.
+A request that does not return a view model would look like the following-(assuming your view model was also your request object):

 ```csharp
 public class MyController : MediatorBuddyMvc